CPAC-RBC Mentorship Program Now Open for Enrollment for the Next Cohort

-The CPAC-RBC Enhanced Mentorship Program is a proven pathway to professional employment for newcomers to Canada.
-Designed for internationally trained professionals, it combines comprehensive job search training with mentor matching, connecting participants to experienced professionals who provide personalized guidance to help them secure positions in their chosen fields.
+The CPAC-RBC Enhanced Mentorship Program is a proven pathway to professional employment.
+Designed for internationally trained professionals, the program offers comprehensive job search training and matches each participant with an experienced mentor who provide personalized guidance to help them secure employment in their chosen field.

-We invite newcomers from diverse fields, such as accounting, engineering, IT, banking, finance, marketing, etc. to apply for this opportunity to help launch your professional careers in Canada.
+We invite newcomers from diverse fields, such as accounting, engineering, IT, banking, finance, marketing, etc. to apply for this opportunity to launch their professional careers in Canada.

 Program Eligibility: